 What is the average cost of car insurance in the U.S.?

-In the United States, the average driver pays $1,738 for a full coverage insurance policy.
-In New Mexico, the average driver pays $1,388 for full coverage insurance.
-In most cases, drivers in New Mexico pay less for car insurance compared to the average American.
+In the United States, the average driver pays $1,674 per year for a full coverage insurance policy.
+In New Mexico, the average annual full coverage premium is $1,419.
+On average, drivers in New Mexico pay less for car insurance compared to the average American.
+However, when it comes to the percentage of annual income spent on car insurance, New Mexico drivers pay a bit more.
+Drivers in the U.S. as a whole spend about 2.44% of their income on auto insurance, while drivers in New Mexico spend about 2.67% of their annual income on car insurance.

 What happens if you get caught without insurance in New Mexico?